- Depression Is An Illness, Not Just A State Of Mind

 - Problem-solving therapy helps the teenager find better ways to deal with stressful situations.
 It also helps in finding ways to cope with the loss of a loved one, separation of parents, or other transitional periods.

-How psychotherapy helps
+How counseling helps

 - Identify causes of depression